OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 **Click-to-Run Update Service.** The Click-to-Run Update Service allows you to install certain Microsoft Office products over the Internet so you can start using them before they are completely downloaded.
 By default, the Click-to-Run Update Service also automatically detects online updates to Click-to-Run-enabled products on your device and downloads and installs them automatically.
 The service is turned on by default, but you can turn it off by using privacy settings.

 **Search services.** Office-supported search services such as Insights allow you to request information from Microsoft or third-party services from within an Office application.
 For example, in Word, you can highlight a word or phrase and retrieve relevant information from Bing search.
 When you search on a particular word or phrase, Office sends to the service the encrypted text you requested (and when using Insights, in order to provide you with contextually relevant search results, Office will send your requested word or phrase and some surrounding content from your document).
 In Excel, you can send categories of data to Microsoft in order to receive recommendations for other sets of similar data that might interest you, but the actual content from your workbook isn't sent to Microsoft.
 In addition, Office will send data about the software you're using and the locale to which your system is set.
 If required by a third-party content provider, it will also send authorization data indicating you have the right to download the relevant content.
 Frequently, the information you receive includes a link to additional information from the content provider's website.
 If you click the link, the content provider may place a cookie on your device to identify you for future transactions.

 **Translation service.** Some Office applications allow you to translate some or all of your document by using a bilingual dictionary or a machine translation.
 If a word or phrase you want to translate isn't in the bilingual dictionary included with your application software, the word or phrase is sent unencrypted to a Microsoft or a third-party translation service.
 If you choose to translate your entire document, the entire document is sent unencrypted to a Microsoft or a third-party translation service.
 In addition to the word or phrase you want to translate, Office sends information about the Office software you are using, including the version, operating system, and locale and language to which your system is set.
 For third-party translation services, Office might also send previously stored authentication information indicating that you previously signed up for access to the website.

-Outlook OutlookpspmainoutlookmoduleSummary
+OutlookOutlookmainoutlookmoduleSummary

 **Outlook automatic account configuration.** Outlook provides you with an option to automatically configure your mailbox with some email providers to send and receive email messages to and from their servers.
 To automatically configure your Exchange account, you must provide your email address.
 Your user name and password will be requested and sent over the Internet to the email provider's server.
 Outlook will first attempt to use a secure (SSL) connection to configure your Exchange account but will send this information unencrypted if your email provider does not support SSL.